 The Map Room has recently re-located to the First Floor of the new Weston Library, formerly the New Bodleian Library, on Broad Street.
 Readers can access the building through the entrance on the east side, opposite Wadham College.
-The public spaces on the ground floor is on the south side of the building, facing Broad Street.
+The entrance to the public spaces on the ground floor is on the south side of the building, facing Broad Street.

 Any Bodleian reader may access the Weston Library and request map material.
 Maps are fetched by request from remote storage and may be consulted in the Map Room.

 Our opening hours are the same as those of The Weston Library.
 Please note, however, that Map Room staff are not present on weekends.
 The Weston houses a large public exhibition space, where several of the most significant items in the Bodleian’s collection will be placed on long-term display.